apache/cordova-android/README.md

 5. Right click on the project root: Run as > Run Configurations
 6. Click on the Target tab and select Manual (this way you can choose the emulator or device to build to)

+Building without the Tooling
+---
+Note: The Developer Tools handle this.
+This is only to be done if the tooling fails, or if you are developing directly against the framework.

+To create your `cordova.jar` file, copy the commons codec:

+    mv commons-codec-1.7.jar framework/libs

+then run in the framework directory:

+    android update project -p . -t android-17 ant jar

 Running Tests
 ----
 Please see details under test/README.md.